femiwiki/DiscordRCFeed/README.md

 These options can be set after including your plugin in your `localSettings.php` file.

 - `$wgDiscordNotificationsIncomingWebhookUrl` - (Required) Your Discord webhook URL.
 You can add multiple webhook urls that you want to send notifications to by adding them in this array: `[ 'https://yourUrlOne.com', 'https://yourUrlTwo...' ]`.
 Defaults to `false`.
 - `$wgDiscordNotificationsSendMethod` - Can be `'file_get_contents'` or `'curl'`.
-If you use VisualEditor and get unknown errors, do not have curl enabled on your server or notice other problems, the recommended solution is to change method to `"file_get_contents"`.
+If you use [VisualEditor] and get unknown errors, do not have curl enabled on your server or notice other problems, the recommended solution is to change method to `'file_get_contents'`.
 Defaults to `'curl'`.
 - `$wgDiscordNotificationsShowSuppressed` - By default we do not show non-public article deletion notifications.
 You can change this using the parameter below.
 Defaults to `true`.
 - `$wgDiscordNotificationsActions` - An associative array for actions to notify.
 See [Disabling Each Notification Individually](#disabling-each-notification-individually) below for details.
 - `$wgDiscordNotificationsDisplay` - An associative array for tweaks the display of notification.
 See [Change Display Options for Notification](#change-display-options-for-notification) below for details.
-- `$wgDiscordNotificationsExcludeList - An associative array to disable notifications related to certain pages or users.
-See [Disabling Notifications by origin](#disabling-notifications-by-origin) below for details.
+- `$wgDiscordNotificationsExclude` - An associative array to disable notifications related to certain pages or users.
+See [Denylisting Notifications](#denylisting-notifications) below for details.
-- `$wgDiscordNotificationsRequestOverride` - An array used for overriding the post data of the webhook request.
+- `$wgDiscordNotificationsRequestOverride` - An array used to override the post data of the webhook request.
 See [Webhook Request Overriding](#webhook-request-overriding) below for details.
 Defaults to `[]`.

 ### Webhook Request Overriding

-`$wgDiscordNotificationsRequestOverride` is an associative array used for overriding the post data of the webhook request.
-You can set username or avatar using this.
+`$wgDiscordNotificationsRequestOverride` is an associative array used to override the post data of the webhook request.
+You can set username or avatar using this instead of setting in Discord.
 See https://discord.com/developers/docs/resources/webhook#execute-webhook-jsonform-params for all available parameters.

 ```php